 Still, wanting and doing are two separate things.
 Traditional, urban stories are still seen as more marketable in the international film industry, which can be stifling to creativity.
 That isn’t to say it can’t be done.
 Programs like ScreenCraft have been integral in connecting the Jamaican film industry to the international space.
 For their retreat, ScreenCraft provided two paid spaces to JAFTA members.
 Getting diverse voices from Jamaica into the international film space requires a solid foundation from the beginning.
 “It’s also a matter of writing those stories properly,“ Blackwood explained to me.
 “Developing scripts well, structure et cetera.
 I know one of the reasons why we resurrected our film association is because we never really had one per se.”

 Kerr has encountered different obstacles in her acting career.
 Though the industry is certainly revving up, diverse roles for actresses are still few and far between.
-“For me being an actress in Jamaica is that situation where I'm always called for the same roles,” she explained to me.
-“Or, I'm not called because there just is nowhere for me.
-There is a portrayal of Jamaica in the media --the tourist versions of it.
-That's what the Jamaican experience, or about women in Jamaica, I'm not the woman they're thinking of."
+“For me being an actress in Jamaica is that situation where I’m always called for the same roles,” she explained to me.
+“Or, I’m not called because there just is nowhere for me.
+There is a portrayal of Jamaica in the media –the tourist versions of it.
+That’s what [people[ picture when they come to Jamaica.
+So if they’re thinking of coming to Jamaica to tell a story [about] the Jamaican experience, or about women in Jamaica, I’m not the woman they’re thinking of.”